 The Baki Hanma sequel will be Baki Season 5 in the overall series.
 The next season will feature the titular hero Baki taking on a prehistoric caveman named Pickle in order to develop new martial arts techniques.
-But when will Baki Hanma: Son of Ogre Season 2 come out?

 The fourth season was a direct sequel to Baki: Dai Raitaisai-hen (Baki: The Centennial Tournament Saga) and it began adapting the Baki Hanma manga series.
 That’s why Netflix changed the title and restarted the counting of the seasons.